-For the mastering step to be effective, the sound must modulate between -6 and -3 dbFS.
+For the mastering to be effective, the peaks must be between -6 and -3 dbFS.
 Beyond that, the dynamic reserve is weak.
-The use of a limiter to lower the level of a strong mix to -3dBFS is not recommended: it does not provide any additional dynamics, and does not allow effective mastering.
-For 7" discs it is preferable not to exceed -4dbFS.
+The use of a limiter to lower the level of a loud mix to -3dBFS is not recommended: it does not give any additional dynamics, and does not allow effective mastering.
+For 7 "discs it is preferable not to exceed -4dbFS.

 ABOUT THE RMS LEVEL

 This one has little importance, since it will not be the same once on vinyl.
 The recording time will determine the final level: the shorter it is, the louder the disc will sound.
 If you followed the advice below, the engineer who will be responsible for cutting your lacquer can cut it louder than if the stereo in the bass is wide, there is a lot of sibilance.
 When viewed under a microscope, overlapping grooves create tracking problems and jumps.
 To cut at a high level, you must reduce the duration of the recording (eg the Maxi 45T).
 There will then be enough room for the strongest modulations to be transcribed.For a 12" 45RPM maxi, the available space is the same as for an LP, for often two or three titles.
 This allows to soften the constraints of volumes or stereo, at the cost of less time available on the cake ( 7-9 minutes vs 19-22 minutes).